 Beach Club Dining

 The Beach Club features five separate food and beverage facilities.
 The Main Bar is centrally located and the hub of social activity at the Beach.
-Also in the center of the Club is the BBQ Pit.
+Also in the center of the Club is the Beachside Grill.
 This highly popular operation features fresh grilled items including burgers, steaks and seafood.
 The Snack Bar is a quick service restaurant appealing to children and Members on the go.
 A fresh salad bar, deli and quick service grill are always available.
 The Ice Cream Shoppe, recently renovated, services everyone’s desire for frozen delights during the hot summer.
 The Gun Club, so named for its past history as a trap shooting location, is the Beach Club’s fine dining location.
 Here, while the environment is casual, food service is seafood focused and consistent with the up-scale style served at the Main Club.